 IFES works with local partners across Kyrgyzstani society in developing political culture and accountability, strengthening institutional capacity and promoting a more democratic electoral process through its work with the Central Election Commission (CEC) of Kyrgyzstan, judges, journalists, young activists and voters to raise awareness of electoral processes, promote the inclusion of persons with disabilities, foster youth civic engagement and improve the adjudication of election disputes and violations.
 Since 1994, IFES has worked with electoral authorities and stakeholders for the development and sustainability of democratic institutions and an election process striving for transparency and inclusivity.

-Under the current “Kyrgyz Republic Political Process Program” (KPPP), IFES works with local civil society organizations, disabled persons organizations, student groups, universities, schools, the media and government officials from the CEC and Jogorku Kenesh (parliament) to help build sustainable democratic practices, foster political competition and promote an inclusive political environment.
+Under the current “Kyrgyz Republic Political Process Program” (KPPP) funded by the U.S. Agency for International Development (USAID), IFES works with local civil society organizations, disabled persons organizations (to increase enfranchisement and accessibility to electoral processes), schools/universities and student groups (including the over 3000 active members of IFES’ Democracy Alumni Network), the media and government officials from the CEC and Jogorku Kenesh (parliament) to foster political competition and promote an inclusive political environment.